VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 #### 4. REST

-Here are the API calls we'll cover, although we'll migrate to `gRPC` in the future, as `OCaml gRPC` seems to be missing.
+Here are the API calls we'll cover, although we'll migrate to `gRPC` in the future (or) today.

 | Verb | REST                     | Description                                                                                                 |